• Skip to primary navigation

 What is Etouffee?

-Etouffee is a classic Louisiana Creole dish, bursting with flavor.
+Etouffee is a classic Louisiana Creole dish, full of flavor.

 It's a thick and hearty stew made with a flavorful roux.